Best controllers for Samsung Galaxy Z Fold 4 in 2023

 Most mobile controllers aren't designed with foldables in mind

 Foldable smartphones are still relatively new to the scene, and while more companies are making them for consumers, accessories aren't always being designed with foldables in mind.
 Likewise, foldables aren't designed with controllers in mind, and that can make for some awkward use cases with mobile controllers that are technically compatible.

 When it comes to controllers for the Galaxy Z Fold 4, you can't go wrong with the Nacon MG-X Pro or the PowerA Moga XP7-X Plus.
-We've spent quite a while with both controllers, and found them to be some of the best around.
-They also just so happen to support Bluetooth connections, and have a wide enough build to fit the Z Fold 4.
+We've spent quite a while with both controllers and found them to be some of the best around.
+They also just so happen to support Bluetooth connections and have a wide enough build to fit the Z Fold 4.

 Keep in mind that not all mobile games will feature controller support, but for those that do, it's well worth the money to invest in one.
 You'll find plenty of the best Android controllers use either USB-C or Bluetooth connections.
 When it comes to finding the best for the Galaxy Z Fold 4, it'll almost always be Bluetooth.